realmq/realmq-website/content/docs/web-sdk/index.md

 ### Unsubscribe from a channel

-After unsubscribing from a channel you will not receive any realtime messages through that channel.
+After unsubscribing from a channel you will not receive any messages through that channel.

 ```js
 await realmq.rtm.unsubscribe({